 This is necessary to successfully operate as a home-based travel agency.
 The reason is that most of your business, as well as your first meeting with clients, will be done online.
 In addition, a well-designed, user-friendly and detailed website shows potential clients how serious you take your travel agency.

 Your website is also a great way to be discovered by potential clients who hitherto had no means of knowing about you.
 So you have to invest a great deal in conveying the right first impression to your clients.

 Your website and social media is a vibrant marketing tool apart from your brand’s personality.
 Your website embodies your business every second of the day.
 As much as we advise you not to break the bank, don’t also settle for an easy and quick solution.

 Setting up a website isn’t as hard as it may sound, in fact, many hosting providers have tailored their service around small businesses who may not be tech-savvy.
-We suggest going with BlueHost to host your website, they’re service is simple and easy to use/setup and they’re currently offering 60% off hosting, including free domain registration.
+We suggest going with BlueHost to host your website as they have a easy one-click WordPress installation tool, you can get 60% Off hosting and a free domain name here.

 Additionally, creating a blog on your website is also a great way to attract organic traffic and expand your business.
 Check out our full guide on the best and easiest way to setup a WordPress blog here.

 Get Ideas for your Travel Agency business name!